jsquire/Portfolio/src/JasmineConsoleRunner/src/ReadMe.md

 * **PhantomLauncher**
   <br />_This project is a C# console application that is intended to be used as the front-end for running Jasmine tests from the console.
 It will accept arguments focused on locating PhantomJS and the Jasmine test assets and then launch PhantomJS as a child process to capture its output.
 While inspecting the child stdout stream, it will interpret any color control sequences and appropriately colorize the output when echoing to its own stdout._
   <br />_As this project is intended for personal use, no external build scripts have been included; building for distribution is done using Visual Studio and selecting the "Distribution" build configuration._

+* **JasmineTestRunner**
+  <br />_This is the set of scripts for use with PhantomJS that perform the operations needed to run a suite of Jasmine tests and output the results to the stdout stream._